reefland/motd/README.md

 -----

-If `hddtemp` is unable to locate a temperature sensors but smartd shows a sensor exists, it can be added:
+If `hddtemp` is unable to locate a temperature sensor but smartd shows a sensor attribute exists, it can be added:

 ```shell
 $ sudo hddtemp /dev/sda